ezoerner/scalable-chat/README.md

 * To run the server:  `./activator server/run`
 * To run a ScalaFX client:  `./activator client/run`
     * Note that there currently is no separate registration step.
 If this is the first time logging in for a user, just type in a new password at the login prompt.
-* Dependencies: akka , cassandra, scalafx, scalafxml, reactive-mongo-bson
+* Dependencies: akka , cassandra, scalafx, scalafxml, scala/pickling
 * Database Configuration: TBD
 * How to run tests: `./activator test`
 * Deployment instructions: TBD